bitliner/AngularChart/README.md

 * formatter: the name fo variable in the scope that points to function/value that will be displayed when the mouse is over a point of a line

 All attributes are optional, except xData and yData

+### Type of charts

+Now it supports only a line chart, and it uses HighCharts library to build the charts.
+More types and more libraries will be supported in the next future.

 ## TODO